madronalabs/madronalib/README.md

 		/JuceLookAndFeel: widgets for JUCE-based display.

 		/matrix: matrix and vector data and functions.
-To depend only on /DSP.
+Depends only on /DSP, for SIMD math.

-		/model: app framework code--properties, data, models, etc.

 		/networking: OSC and MIDI support.

 		/procs: higher level DSP code designed to support dynamic graphs (changing at runtime.)
-These rely on code in /DSP as well as the symbolic code in /core. work in progress.
+These rely on code in /DSP as well as the symbolic code in /app. work in progress.

 		/widgets where new UI widgets will go.